labex-labs/open-source-labs/flask/flask-tutorial/lab-define-and-access-the-database/steps_raw.md

 );
 ```

-In this code, we drop any existing tables and then create two new tables: `user` and `post`.
+### Step 3: Initializing the Database

-To execute these SQL commands and initialize the database, we need to define the `init_db()` function.
+Next, we will add Python functions that will run the SQL commands to create the tables.
+Add the following functions to the `db.py` file:

 ```python
 # flaskr/db.py